zzuwxf/demoapp/README.markdown

 app/helpers
   Holds view helpers that should be named like weblogs_helper.rb.
 These are generated for you automatically when using generators for controllers.
-  Helpers can be used to wrap functionality for your views into methods.
+  Helpers can be used to wrap functionality for your views into methods--test.

 config
   Configuration files for the Rails environment, the routing map, the database,